couplebits/veeam-aws-lab/README.md

 The lab is deployed using a CloudFormation template that will deploy lab resources into two regions within two AWS accounts. **The deployment will fail if you have not fulfilled the requirements.**

 * (2) AWS Accounts
   - One account to serve as the backup account.
-This account is where Veeam Backup for AWS instance and associated resources will be deployed.
+This account is where the Veeam Backup for AWS EC2 instance and associated resources will be deployed.
   - One account to serve as the production account.
 This account is where the EC2 instances to be protected will be deployed.
   - Lab users must be given administrative access to both AWS accounts to perform various AWS configuration changes and tasks.